Constrained Secrecy Capacity of Finite-Input Intersymbol Interference Wiretap Channels: Practical Implications and Simulation Results

-\begin{example}[Continuation of Example~\ref{ex.thrd}] Consider the scenario where $\Es = 1~\mathrm{J}$, \ $7.5~\mathrm{dB} \leq \SNRdBB \leq 9~\mathrm{dB}$, and $\SNRdBE = 8~\mathrm{dB}$.
-It can be seen from Fig.~\ref{Fig.unconcapregs_EX2} that Bob's channel has a higher unconstrained capacity than Eve's channel for sufficiently large enough bandwidth.
-In this sense, it is not unexpected that positive secure information rates are possible.
-Nevertheless, it is worthwhile to point out that here secure information rates are possible even though Bob's channel has larger memory and, for some selections of $\SNRdBB$, higher noise power than Eve's channel (see Fig.~\ref{Fig.gfonnfpw2}($b$)). \end{example}
+In this case, Bob's channel has a higher unconstrained capacity than Eve's channel for large enough bandwidth (see Fig.~\ref{Fig.second.scenario}).
+In this sense, it is not unexpected that positive secure rates are possible.
+Nevertheless, it is worthwhile to point out that here positive secure rates are possible even though Bob's channel has larger memory than Eve's channel, and for some selections of $\SNRdBB$, higher noise power than Eve's channel (see Fig.~\ref{Fig.second.CoSecCap}). \exampleend \end{example}

-In a conventional DM-WTC~\cite{6772207,1055892}, Eve's channel necessarily has to be noisier than Bob's channel in order to achieve a positive secrecy capacity.
-This results in the capacity of Eve's channel to be less than the capacity of Bob's channel.
-In contrast, we showed that positive secure information rates are achievable on the {ISI-WTCs}, even if \begin{itemize}

-\item the unconstrained capacity of Bob's channel is smaller than the unconstrained capacity of Eve's channel (Example~\ref{ex.scnd});

-\item Bob's channel tolerates both a higher noise power and a larger memory compared with Eve's channel (Example~\ref{ex.thrd}).